 - D2 The Chief Finance Officer is responsible for the operation of the Council's IT systems for financial and business-related purposes, for accounting systems, the form of accounts and the supporting financial records.
 Any changes made to the existing financial systems or the establishment of new systems must be approved by the Chief Finance Officer.
-However, Heads of Service are responsible for the proper operation of financial processes in their own departments. - D3 Any changes to agreed procedures by Heads of Service to meet their own specific service needs should be agreed with the Chief Finance Officer. - D4 Heads of Service should ensure that their staff receive relevant financial training which has been approved by the Chief Finance Officer. - D5 Heads of Service must ensure that, where appropriate, system containing personal data are registered in accordance with Data Protection legislation. - D6 Heads of Service must ensure that staff are aware of their responsibilities under the freedom of information legislation and comply with guidance issued by the Head of Corporate Governance.
+However, Group Heads are responsible for the proper operation of financial processes in their own departments. - D3 Any changes to agreed procedures by Group Heads to meet their own specific service needs should be agreed with the Chief Finance Officer. - D4 Group Heads should ensure that their staff receive relevant financial training which has been approved by the Chief Finance Officer. - D5 Group Heads must ensure that, where appropriate, details of system containing personal data are provided to the Data Protection Officer so that where applicable they are registered in accordance with Data Protection legislation. - Group Heads must ensure that staff are aware of their responsibilities under the freedom of information legislation and comply with guidance issued by the Group Head of Commissioning and Transformation or the Group Head of Corporate Governance.